patataofcourse/AdventureScript/README.md

 AdventureScript is an engine and scripting language for text-based games, made with adventure games in mind, which offers a set amount of options from which the player has to choose.

 This repository is a WIP for version 2 of AdventureScript, written in Rust instead of Python (which was used for 0.x and 1.x releases).
-Currently, it is still unable to read from a script file, and uses a hardcoded "script", however, the alpha.1 version is planned to offer simple parsing code as well.

 You can see the changelog [here](Changelog.md).